 To get the dim weight for a DHL export, use inches and pounds:

-3. Round up to the next whole number, and you have the dim weight in pounds.
+- Round to the nearest whole number, and you have the dim weight in pounds.

 An example: Let’s say a box is 10x10x20 in and weighs 20 lbs.

-• That means the dim weight for this shipment is 15 lbs.
+- That means the dim weight for this shipment is 14lbs.
 Because the actual weight is 20 lbs., you will be charged for 20 lbs. on this shipment because it is the greater of the two (dim weight vs. actual weight), making 20 lbs. the chargeable weight.

 IMPORTS